fstnetwork/module-api/API_Reference/Wallet/getTransferHistory.md

 # Get Smart Token Holders

-You are able to fetch all your Smart Voucher Balance via this API.
+You are able to fetch all your Smart Voucher balance via this API.

 ## GraphQL API